 To help SMEs, PBOC reduced the reserve ratio by 0.5 to 1 percentage point for eligible banks from yesterday, to go towards strengthening credit support for SMEs.
 China’s stock markets were expected to go up because of this move, but the Shanghai and Shenzhen markets ended up starting strong and ending weak.

 Suan thinks that the inability of PBOC’s move as well as interest rate cuts by the US Federal Reserve to lift the stock markets shows that China’s investors are guided by the economic indicators they see around them and are very worried about the effect of the pandemic on the economy.
 He forecasts that as Covid-19 spreads across the globe, other countries’ stock markets will also be shaken by an economic slide.

 Slim pickings for positive outlook

-The day before the economic figures for the first two months of the year were released, the People’s Daily quoted Chinese Academy of Social Sciences vice president Cai Fang saying that the epidemic was having a one-off impact on economic activity, and the target of achieving a moderately affluent society by 2021 will be met as scheduled.
+The day before the economic figures for the first two months of the year were released, the People’s Daily quoted Chinese Academy of Social Sciences vice president Cai Fang saying that the epidemic was having a one-off impact on economic activity, and the target of becoming a moderately affluent society by 2021 will be met as scheduled.
 Cai felt that if China’s GDP growth hits 5.7% for the year, and per capita disposable income hits 1.9%, China can meet its target of doubling its GDP and per capita income of urban and rural residents from the 2010 figures (两个“翻一番”目标) this year, and also bring 5.5 million rural residents out of poverty.

 However, Professor Chen Bo of Huazhong University of Science and Technology thinks that based on the current situation, it will be difficult for China’s economy to see 5% growth.